Filtering: When, Where, Why and How?

 The settings are now complete to capture the original lambda sensor signal accompanied with the added filtered maths channel so allowing the technician to monitor the filtered and unfiltered signals.

-Remember, the information above serves as a guide only and does not have to be implemented for every sensor.
-As your experience grows with PicoScope you may find that simply activating a low pass filter (via channel options) with a ±2 V range is sufficient for what you require from your captured signal.
+The test process and information above serve as a guide only, and are not necessary for every sensor.
+As your experience with PicoScope grows, you may find that simply activating Lowpass Filtering (via channel options) with a ±2 V range is sufficient for what you require from your captured signal.